Concerts are held at the Edoff Memorial Bandstand, Lakeside Park, Oakland, California.

 Paid parking is available on Bellevue Avenue.
 There is free parking available nearby on Grand Avenue and nearby.
 The area is served by AC Transit lines 11, 12 and NL on weekends.
 The nearest stop on line 11 is on Harrison Street at Grand Avenue.
 Line 12 stops on Grand Avenue at Bellevue Avenue, and line NL on Grand Avenue at Perkins Street.
 The nearest BART station is 19th Street, just under one mile away.
 Transit planning is available at Transit 511.
 You may also dial 511 for this information.

-We are grateful to our partners, the Oakland Department of Parks and Recreation for providing this space.
+We are grateful to our partners, the Oakland Department of Parks, Recreation & Youth Development for providing this space.
+If you would like to book the bandstand for an event, it should be done through the Oakland Central Reservations Office.